 When I am finished with my characters, I like to return them to life.

 One story even states: “And after that life went on as before.”
-While this feels like a ‘non-ending’, what it is, is a truncated ‘New Equilibrium’ stage.
+While this feels like a ‘non-ending’, what it is, is a truncated ‘New Situation’ stage.

 The novel, and perhaps even more so, the short story does not provide philosophical answers, and Chekhov was fine with this state of affairs, saying that stories only need to ask the right questions.